rbhadhal/flashCards/README.md

+# Udacity Flash Cards

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+Final project using React Native

-This application is the final project for the Udacity React course.
+## Tested platform: iOS

 It has been tested on and primarily developed for iOS.

+## Getting Started

 To install enter 'yarn install' or 'npm install' and to run 'yarn start' or 'npm start'